vserova/book/pages/ch_datamod.md

 In addition, many utility functions for working with Bioseqs and sequence data are defined in the [CSeqportUtil](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCSeqportUtil.html) class.

-<a name="ch-datamod.-Seqid-Identifying-th"></a>
+<a name="ch_datamod._Seqid_Identifying_th"></a>

 #### Seq-id: Identifying the Bioseq

 Every Bioseq MUST have at least one Seq-id, or sequence identifier.
 This means a Bioseq is always citable.
 You can refer to it by a label of some sort.
 This is a crucial property for different software tools or different scientists to be able to talk about the same thing.
 There is a wide range of Seq-ids and they are used in different ways.
-They are discussed in more detail in the [Sequence Ids and Locations](#ch-datamod.datamodel.seqloc) section.
+They are discussed in more detail in the [Sequence Ids and Locations](#ch_datamod.datamodel.seqloc) section.

-<a name="ch-datamod.Seqannot-Annotating-"></a>
+<a name="ch_datamod.Seqannot_Annotating_"></a>

 #### Seq-annot: Annotating the Bioseq

 A Seq-annot is a self-contained package of sequence annotations, or information that refers to specific locations on specific Bioseqs.
 Every Seq-annot can have an Object-id for local use by software, a Dbtag for globally identifying the source of the Seq-annot, and/or a name and description for display and use by a human.
 These describe the whole package of annotations and make it attributable to a source, independent of the source of the Bioseq.

 A Seq-annot may contain a feature table, a set of sequence alignments, or a set of graphs of attributes along the sequence.
-These are described in detail in the [Sequence Annotation](#ch-datamod.Associating-Annotati) section.
+These are described in detail in the [Sequence Annotation](#ch_datamod.Associating_Annotati) section.

 A Bioseq may have many Seq-annots.
 This means it is possible for one Bioseq to have feature tables from several different sources, or a feature table and set of alignments.
 A collection of sequences (see Sets Of Bioseqs) can have Seq-annots as well.
 Finally, a Seq-annot can stand alone, not directly attached to anything.
 This is because each element in the Seq-annot has specific references to locations on Bioseqs so the information is very explicitly associated with Bioseqs, not implicitly associated by attachment.
 This property makes possible the exchange of information about Bioseqs as naturally as the exchange of the Bioseqs themselves, be it among software tools or between scientists or as contributions to public databases.